enrike/ehu-abstractions/readme.txt

 - Pduino can be downloaded from http://at.or.at/hans/pd/objects.html you just need to copy the arduino.pd file into the extra folder inside PD.

-: Abstractions included in EHU : (check help files and examples included for further details)
+--- List of abstractions --- (check help files and examples included for further details)

-+ graphics/video (GEM based) :
+GRAPHICS (GEM based, check ehu_gem_abstractions.pd file)

 ehu/gem/win : opens/closes the GEM graphics window (it closes on ESC pressed) ehu/gem/mouse : reports the mouse coordinates and click down/up events for all mouse buttons ehu/gem/video : reads a video file (including audio channel which must be exported as WAV, check the help file)